kentlouisetonino/backend-nodejs-timestamp/README.md

 ## Description

-> A server-side application that allows you to process the timestamp parameter.
+> A simple server-side application that allows you to process the timestamp parameter.
 This is my final solution of the FreeCodeCamp Timestamp Mircoservice challenge.
 Feel free to clone and tinker.

 > References:
 >